Free Assessment: How does your inbound marketing measure up?

 The power of the trust index

 In a landmark study of more than 30,000 respondents, researchers at Edelemen found that only 54% of Americans trust businesses to do the right thing.
 Think about that.
-You’re selling to a marketplace that may not trust you.
+You’re selling to a marketplace that likely does not trust you.

 To overcome this trust deficit, you must commit to honesty and transparency, replacing a hard-sell approach with buyer education and relationship-building.